Connect the Dots

 And listen to Eco-Logic!
 Past shows are archived and I have direct links on my web site.

-WBAI is a 50,000 watt station in the Pacifica network broadcast from the Empire State Building so our signal gets to New Haven, Trenton, Putnam County and the Poconoes and on the internet live stream and podcasts even further, of course.
+WBAI is a 50,000 watt station in the Pacifica network broadcast from midtown Manhattan so our signal gets to New Haven, Trenton, Putnam County and the Poconoes and on the internet live stream and podcasts even further, of course.

 When the air or water are clean, thank an environmentalist.
 If not, become one.